Polyyne: Biological origins

 A wide range of organisms synthesize polyynes.
 These chemicals have various biological activities, including as flavorings and pigments, chemical repellents and toxins, and potential application to biomedical research and pharmaceuticals.
 In plants, polyynes are found mainly in Asterids clade, especially in the sunflower, carrot, ginseng and bellflower families.
 However, they can also be found in some members of the tomato, olax, and sandalwood families.
 The earliest polyyne to be isolated was dehydromatricaria ester (DME) in 1826; however, it was not fully characterized until later.

-The simple fatty acid 8,10-octadecadiynoic acid is isolated from the root bark of the legume Paramacrolobium caeruleum of the family Caesalpiniaceae and has been investigated as a photopolymerizable unit in synthetic phospholipids.
+The simple fatty acid 8,10-octadecadiynoic acid is isolated from the root bark of the legume Paramacrolobium coeruleum of the family Caesalpiniaceae and has been investigated as a photopolymerizable unit in synthetic phospholipids.

-Thiarubrine B is the most prevalent among several related light-sensitive pigments that have been isolated from the Giant Ragweed (Ambrosia trifida), a plant used in herbal medicine.
+Thiarubrine B is the most prevalent among several related light-sensitive pigments that have been isolated from the giant ragweed (Ambrosia trifida), a plant used in herbal medicine.
 The thiarubrines have antibiotic, antiviral, and nematocidal activity, and activity against HIV-1 that is mediated by exposure to light.

 Polyynes such as falcarindiol can be found in Apiaceae vegetables like carrot, celery, fennel, parsley and parsnip where they show cytotoxic activities.
 Aliphatic C17-polyynes of the falcarinol type were described to act as metabolic modulators and are studied as potential health-promoting nutraceuticals.
 Falcarindiol is the main compound responsible for bitterness in carrots, and is the most active among several polyynes with potential anticancer activity found in Devil's club (Oplopanax horridus).
 Other polyynes from plants include oenanthotoxin and cicutoxin, which are poisons found in water dropwort (Oenanthe spp.) and water hemlock (Cicuta spp.).

 Ichthyothere is a genus of plants whose active constituent is a polyyne called ichthyothereol.
 This compound is highly toxic to fish and mammals.
 Ichthyothere terminalis leaves have traditionally been used to make poisoned bait by indigenous peoples of the lower Amazon basin.

 Dihydromatricaria acid is a polyyne produced and secreted by soldier beetles as a chemical defense.

 In space

 The octatetraynyl radicals and hexatriynyl radicals together with their ions are detected in space where hydrogen is rare.
-Moreover, there have been claims that polyynes have been found in astronomical impact sites on Earth as part of the mineral Chaoite, but this interpretation has been contested.
+Moreover, there have been claims that polyynes have been found in astronomical impact sites on Earth as part of the mineral chaoite, but this interpretation has been contested.
 See Astrochemistry.